 For which schools is the data available?

-The data set includes the primary LMS or LMSs used for all accredited higher education institutions in the US with greater than 500 full-time equivalent students (approximately 3600 schools).
+The data set includes the primary LMS or LMSs used for all accredited higher education institutions in the US with greater than 500 full-time equivalent students (over 3500 schools).

 How often is the data collected & updated?